Q: What exactly is Grief Coaching and how is this different than therapy?

 Q: Do you take insurance?

 A: Yes.
-I am on the following insurance panels: Anthem/Blue Cross-Blue Shield, Aetna, and Colorado Medicaid.
+I am on the following insurance panels: Anthem/Blue Cross-Blue Shield, Aetna, and Humana.
+I am no longer accepting new Colorado Medicaid clients.

 Q: What if I have a different insurance plan to use?